 Cost: 150 Sun

 If you've played any games in the series, you're probably familiar with the Peashooter and Wall-nut plants.
-Peashooter is the most basic offensive plant, simply shooting a pea straight ahead.
-Wall-nut can be placed as a defensive shield to hold off zombies, who will spend a lot of time gnawing on the tough plant.
+Peashooter is the most basic offensive unit, simply shooting a single pea straight ahead.
+Wall-nut can be placed as a defensive shield to stall zombies, who will spend precious seconds gnawing on the tough plant.

-If you're looking for a staunch defender who also offers a pinch of offense, give this scrumptious plant a try.
+If you're looking for a staunch defender with a pinch of offense, give this scrumptious plant a try.

 1. Ghost Pepper